miroslawmajka/aws-serverless-app/terraform/README.md

 Make a copy of `terraform.tfvars.example` and name it `terraform.tfvars`.

-Fill in the values in the new files and run the following commands to create the "poc" (proof of concept) environment:
+Change in the values in the new files to match your AWS setup and run the following commands to create the "ENV_NAME" (change the name) environment:

 ```
 terraform init -backend-config="aws-s3-backend.tfconfig"
-terraform workspace new poc
+terraform workspace new ENV_NAME
-terraform plan -out poc.tfplan
+terraform plan -out ENV_NAME.tfplan
-terraform apply "poc.tfplan"
+terraform apply "ENV_NAME.tfplan"
 ```

 This will create the environment giving you the S3 bucket URL to access the website.